 Well it’s probably obvious to you that historical documents can also be genealogically-relevant records.
 In some cases that might not be spelled out on the website, but in others it might be more obvious.
 Case in point: the Kansas Historical Society.
 At the top of their website is a Research link; click on the link and there is a drop-down menu that includes Genealogy Indexes as an option.
 For those with Kansas roots, this is a great place to start the search for your ancestor’s name.

 Haven’t Searched a State Historical Society Website?
 Now’s the Time

 Expand your research by seeking out the state historical society in your ancestor’s home state.
+For example, did your ancestors live in Towanda, Pennsylvania?
+Try searching the Pennsylvania Historical Society.
+Then take it a step further and look into the Towanda Daily Review newspaper archives to uncover even more details about your family members.
 See what their library and archive collections, as well as their digital collections, can offer you.
 You might be surprised about how much they have that can benefit your research.
 As you plan future research trips you might want to include a stop at a historical society in your list of must-visit repositories.

 Here is a list of state historical societies for all 50 states:

 - Alabama: Alabama Department of Archives and History

 - Arizona: Arizona Historical Society

 - Arkansas: Arkansas Historical Association

 - Delaware: Delaware Historical Society